annotation/text-fabric/docs/Add.md

     TF setup done.
     ```

-And if there were a new release for the valence data, it will be downloaded.
+And if there is a new release for the valence data, it will be downloaded.

 ??? note "output when updating a data module"
     ```